znsio/specmatic-documentation/documentation/contract_tests.md

 A contract-invalid example would not be allowed in the example named `SUCCESS`, as it is an example that should trigger a 200 response (and hence must be a contract-valid example).

-### Run only passing tests in CI
+### Selectively Running Tests in CI

-If the contract tests are still a work in progress, you can commit what's working and prevent other contract tests that are known to be broken from running.
+When contract tests are still in development, you can run only the passing tests and exclude known failures.
+This can be achieved using test description filters, which include the endpoint names from your OpenAPI specifications.

-The test description can be used to do this filter.
-Test descriptions conveniently include the name of the Endpoints used in the OpenAPI specifications. for example, for the above given OpenAPI spec (ref. [employees.yaml](#specmatic-contract-test---command-line)), it'll have a test scenario that'll be named like:
-`POST /znsio/specmatic/employees -> 200 | EX:CREATE_EMPLOYEE_SUCCESS`
+For example, for the above given OpenAPI spec (ref. [employees.yaml](#specmatic-contract-test---command-line)), with a test scenario named `POST /znsio/specmatic/employees -> 200 | EX:CREATE_EMPLOYEE_SUCCESS`  you can filter tests as follows:

-Now the filterName can be set to `CREATE_EMPLOYEE_SUCCESS` to only run the test scenarios with this example.

-This can be implemented in two ways-
+**1. Include Test Name**

+To run only specific tests

-##### **Programmatically:**
+##### **Programmatically**
-To do this programmatically set the `filterName` system property before running the test like this:
+Set the `filterName` system property before running the test like this:
 {% tabs filter %}
 {% tab filter Java %}
 ```java